Ariel

 Lindner

-Ariel Lindner is a biology researcher and a research supervisor at Inserm.
 He notably develops action research aimed at implementing a set of tools, methods and training courses to better identify, understand and support children according to their needs and strengths.

 Education

-Ariel Lindner graduated as a chemistry major from the interdisciplinary program “Amirim” of the Hebrew University of Jerusalem.
-He obtained his Master’s degree and his PhD in chemical immunology at the Weizmann Institute of Science (“Enzyme models, antibody conformational changes and directed evolution”).
+He obtained his M.Sc. degree and his PhD in chemical and molecular immunology from the Weizmann Institute of Science (“Enzyme models, antibody conformational changes and directed evolution”).

 Research

-After research stays at the Scripps Institute (California) and the MRC (Cambridge), Ariel Lindner received EMBO and Marie Curie postdoctoral fellowships to join Miro Radman’s laboratory in Paris.
 His work on variability between clonal individuals led him to focus on the aging process.
 He then used bacteria as a viable model for the discovery of new antibiotics, for synthetic and systems biology, as well as for his studies on the origins of cooperation between individuals.
-His current work explores two main areas: systems and synthetic biology, as well as open and citizen sciences about the Sustainable Development Goals and learning disabilities.

 Teaching